 When smoked, this herb produces effects centered around sleep and dream enhancement.
 While scientific research remains limited, users consistently report several distinct experiences1.

 Effects typically appear during sleep rather than immediately after smoking.
 Expect onset within 30-60 minutes, with dream-related effects unfolding throughout the night.
-Duration generally ranges 4-6 hours, though improved dream recall may last into the following day.
+Duration generally ranges 4-6 hours, though improved dream recall may extend into the following day.

 Individual responses vary widely.
 Some experience dramatic dream changes while others notice only subtle shifts in sleep quality.
 Many users also report mental clarity upon waking and deeper rest overall.